AbhishekRaje2004/Analog-and-Integrated-Circuit/README.md

 # Analog and Integrated Circuits Solutions

-Welcome to my GitHub repository dedicated to analog and integrated circuits!
+Welcome to my GitHub repository for   analog and integrated circuits!
 This repository serves as a solution for understanding   MOSFETs, BJTs, and operational amplifiers (op-amps) that Ieaned during the coursework of BM2013

 ## Installation